skill-informatic/web-reporte-ciudadano/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## General
+- Component Alert
+- Login with change of user
+- Updated Title
+- No poder pasar de login a otra ruta sin iniciar sesion
+- is not can change of login to other route it is not has start session
+- Configurar el estado global Redux
+- Alert in the redux
+- Config the Local Storage

+### Reportes

+- Importar Todos los Iconos
+- Hacer el componente de cartas
+- tengo que hacer que solo admin tenga estado y municipio

+### News

+### Places

+### Map

+### Account